 - Adjust the seat belt to fit snugly but comfortably around your lap, then buckle the seat belt.
-Refer to ADJUSTMENTS section. - Shift the transmission Hi/Lo range shift lever on the right fender to the desired speed setting.
-Refer to USING THE HI/LO RANGE SHIFT LEVER in paragraphs below. - Use the tractor and/or the auxiliary hydraulic lift lever(s) to raise all tractor attachments from the ground if transporting the tractor to a work site. - Depress brake pedal to disengage the parking brake, then slowly release the brake pedal. - Move the throttle handle to the position where the engine operates best for the load to be handled (normally full throttle). - Slowly depress either the front or rear of the forward/reverse pedal to move the tractor in the desired direction.
-Refer to USING THE FORWARD/REVERSE PEDAL.
+Refer to ADJUSTMENTS section. - Shift the transmission Hi/Lo range shift lever on the left fender to the desired speed setting.
+Refer to USING THE HI/LO RANGE SHIFT LEVER in sub-section below. - Use the tractor and/or auxiliary hydraulic lift lever(s) to raise all tractor attachments from the ground if transporting the tractor to a work site. - Depress the brake pedal to release the parking brake, then slowly release the brake pedal. - Move the throttle handle to the position where the engine operates best for the load to be handled (normally 3000-3500 RPM). - Slowly depress either the forward or reverse pedal to move the tractor in the desired direction.
+Refer to USING THE FORWARD and REVERSE PEDALS in paragraphs below.